 Buy Here Pay Here financing solves a real problem for buyers with damaged credit.
 It also carries higher interest rates than conventional loans, shorter terms, and sometimes a GPS payment device installed on the vehicle.
 None of that makes BHPH automatically bad.
 It makes it something you need to read carefully.

 Ask for the full loan disclosure in writing before you get to the desk.
-Confirm the APR, the total amount financed, the number of payments, any early payoff penalties, and whether the loan reports to credit bureaus.
+Confirm the APR, total amount financed, number of payments, any early payoff penalties, and whether the loan reports to credit bureaus.
 Reporting to bureaus is one of the few ways BHPH financing can actually help you rebuild credit while you drive the car.

 Know your exit number.
 If the car costs $12,000 and you pay it off over 24 months at 24 percent APR, the total outlay is closer to $15,000.
 That math is not a reason to walk away automatically.
 It is a reason to negotiate the price down before you agree to the rate.

-The numbers from actual campaigns are direct.
+The numbers from real campaigns are direct.
 Little Rock Volkswagen closed 64 units for $294,821.
 Salt Lake City GMC closed 89 units for $421,593.
 Oklahoma City CDJR closed 83 units for $398,762.
 Those results come from a system that combines Meta-certified paid social, a 14-hour US-based BDC operation running 8 a.m. to 10 p.m.
 ET, and appointment follow-up that produces a 72 percent show rate.
-Dealers who want to own their market around searches like Shabana Motors used cars start by calling 843-310-4108.

 Frequently Asked Questions